devbrewster/data-science/pandas_cheatsheet.md

     max     109008.000       52070.000  3.946e+07

 `.values`: A two-dimensional NumPy array of values.
-`.columns`: An index of columns: the column names.
-`.index`: An index for the rows: either row numbers or row names.

-    # Print the head of the homelessness data
-    print(homelessness.shape)
-    # Import pandas using the alias pd
-    import pandas as pd

     # Print the values of homelessness
     print(homelessness.values)

-    # Print the column index of homelessness
-    print(homelessness.columns)

-    # Print the row index of homelessness
-    print(homelessness.index)
     [['East South Central' 'Alabama' 2570.0 864.0 4887681]
      ['Pacific' 'Alaska' 1434.0 582.0 735139]
      ['Mountain' 'Arizona' 7259.0 2606.0 7158024]